Museum Passport to Freedom

 Check out these images from past Museum Passport to Freedom Fieldtrips

-The Museum Passport to Freedom program is sponsored in part by a grant from the W.K.
-Kellogg Foundation.
+The Museum Passport to Freedom program is sponsored in part by a grant from the Institute for Museum and Library Services.